hwayne/learntla-v2/docs/beginner/concurrency.rst

 - with
 - procedures

 So far we've only worked with single-process algorithms.
+But the selling point for formal methods is dealing with concurrency.
+Concurrency is both very common and very hard ot reason about, so we get a tool to reason about it for us.
+A tool like TLA+!

 ..
 Needs LOTS of exercises